typescript-cheatsheets/react/docs/advanced/misc-concerns.md

 ## Prettier

 There isn't any real secret to Prettier for TypeScript.
-But its a great idea to run prettier on every commit!
+But it's a great idea to run prettier on every commit!

 ```bash
 $ yarn add -D prettier husky lint-staged